RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 1. Introduction to the project
 Our project focuses on analyzing the NYC High Volume For-Hire Vehicle (HVFHV) trip dataset, which contains detailed records of ride-hailing trips completed by Uber, Lyft, Via, and Juno.
 We selected this dataset because of its richness in real-world transportation data and its potential to uncover valuable insights into urban mobility patterns.
 The dataset spans millions of trips across New York City and captures essential details such as pickup/drop-off times, trip distances, driver pay, tips, and more.

 This project is particularly compelling because it blends data science with one of the most widely used services in urban life: ride-sharing.
 Ride-hailing services have dramatically transformed how people commute in large cities, and understanding their behavior through data allows us to identify trends, inefficiencies, and opportunities for optimization.
 Having a good predictive model in this domain can yield broad societal and economic impacts.
 For example, it can help ride-sharing platforms optimize driver allocation, reduce passenger wait times, and improve fare structures.
 It also supports city planners in managing traffic flow and infrastructure development.
-Moreover, accurate prediction of fares and driver earnings contributes to fairness and transparency within gig economy platforms.
+Moreover, accurate prediction of fares and driver earnings contribute to fairness and transparency within gig economy platforms.

 Our project aims to explore key patterns in ride-sharing behavior using visual analysis and set the stage for potential predictive modeling.
 Insights derived from this work can serve as a foundation for further machine learning applications in transportation and mobility services.